 This section also currently provides general guidance on legal definitions, common terms, an explanation of the 2015 changes to the Public Contract Regulations along with a series of briefing papers on various topics of relevance, such as the ESPD and Brexit.

 Under publications a number of general and specific guides for holding competition procedures, along with Project Compass research and policy papers are provided for free download.

 Design & Team Procurements

-Guidance structured around two primary streams for selecting construction solutions under EU criteria, is being developed after analysis of client needs.
-In part this is being based on the online interactive Procurement Advice & Guidance service also provided by Architectuur Lokaal's established model Kompas ("the clients' Compass").
-In this there are two primary services (depending on the procedure adopted) "Kompas", deals with Design Competitions, and "Kompas Light" addresses all other open and restricted bids.
-This is also supplemented by a further system addressing procurements developed under instruments for design build, finance and operate.
+Guidance structured around two primary streams for selecting construction solutions under UK and EU criteria, is being developed after analysis of client needs.
+Based on two primary services (depending on the procedure adopted) “Compass”, will deal with Design Contest competitions, and “Compass Light” will addresses all other open and restricted bids.
+This will also be supplemented by a further system addressing procurements developed under instruments for design build, finance and operate.

 DIY Procurement Procedure Notices